WIMP (computing)

 In human–computer interaction, WIMP stands for "windows, icons, menus, pointer", denoting a style of interaction using these elements of the user interface.
 Other expansions are sometimes used, such as substituting "mouse" and "mice" for menus, or "pull-down menu" and "pointing" for pointer.

-Though the acronym has fallen into disuse, it has often been likened to the term graphical user interface (GUI).
+Although the acronym has fallen into disuse, it has often been likened to the term graphical user interface (GUI).
 Any interface that uses graphics can be called a GUI, and WIMP systems derive from such systems.
 However, while all WIMP systems use graphics as a key element (the icon and pointer elements), and therefore are GUIs, the reverse is not true.
 Some GUIs are not based in windows, icons, menus, and pointers.
 For example, most mobile phones represent actions as icons and menus, but often do not rely on a conventional pointer or containerized windows to host program interactions.